brianryer/portfolio/index.md

 ![Letter Tile](assets/img/ib_scrabble_t.png "Letter Tile"){:.image-bullet}

+{:.inline-slogan}
-Readability is the foundation of successful technical writing. {: .inline-slogan}
+Readability is the foundation of successful technical writing.

 Adherence to standard grammar and style rules ensure your content is legible, but legibility is just the baseline.
 Readable text is not only clear, direct, and easily understood, but also informative and engaging.
 This is a function of many factors:

-{: .cols-two} - Creating coherent topic structures - Provision of simple navigation - Adherence to platform conventions - Consistent use of vocabulary - Thorough indexing - Leverage of delivery channels - Writing to user purposes - Awareness of culture - Clean and presentable data - Fidelity to subject matter
+{:.cols-two}
+ - Creating coherent topic structures
+ - Provision of simple navigation
+ - Adherence to platform conventions
+ - Consistent use of vocabulary
+ - Thorough indexing
+ - Leverage of delivery channels
+ - Writing to user purposes
+ - Awareness of culture
+ - Clean and presentable data
+ - Fidelity to subject matter

 Keeping these factors in mind during content creation ensures the content is highly readable, in the format and context most appropriate for the audience.
 Content that is clear, accurate, and inviting to your audience---this is content that is read, and that is the point, isn't it?